berops/claudie/docs/input-manifest/api-reference.md

 - `static` [Static](#static)

-  List of static nodepools of already existing machines, not provisioned by Claudie, used for Kubernetes or loadbalancer clusters.
+  List of static nodepools of already existing machines, not provisioned by Claudie, used for Kubernetes (see [requirements](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#before-you-begin)) or loadbalancer clusters.
 These can be baremetal servers or VMs with IPs assigned.
 Claudie is able to join them into existing clusters, or provision clusters solely on the static nodepools.
 Typically we'll find these being used in on-premises scenarios, or hybrid-cloud clusters.

 ## Dynamic